 Goods to Buy at the Strasbourg Christmas Market

-These are some of the types of items you can find at the Strasbourg Christmas markets!
+These are some of the types of items you can find throughout the markets!

 We also saw items such as stuffed animals, stuffed animal hats, lots and lots of different types of candies and goodies, scarves and beanies, and more!

-Other Things to Know About Visiting the Strasbourg Christmas Market
+Other Things to Know About the Christmas Markets in Strasbourg:

 - There are no entrance fees to visit the Christmas markets.

 - I noted this in the market descriptions above, but it’s worth repeating: You absolutely have to walk the streets at night.
 The lights and decorations were incredible!

 - People in Strasbourg speak French, of course, but many also speak German.
 In addition, you will find that most people interacting with tourists speak at least some English.

 - There are some stands that will accept card, but many places will just take cash.
 There are ATMs around the city, so it’s not hard to find a spot to pull out some euros.